Henderson out for three weeks with hamstring injury, Klopp confirms | Goal.com

 Liverpool were undone in the Spanish capital by an early goal from Saul Niguez, but are still in the tie as they prepare to host Diego Simeone's team in the return fixture on March 11.

-And the German coach is confident his side can turn the tie around when they meet at Anfield.
+And Klopp is confident his side can turn the tie around when they meet at Anfield.

 "It is to put things right.
-It felt like a defeat, the next morning it felt like a defeat.
-But it's like we said after the game it's not done yet," Klopp added.
+The next morning it felt like a defeat.
+But it's like we said after the game, it's not done yet," he added.

 "We know Anfield alone won't sort it, so we will put the proper performance in.

-"The difference between winning a losing is massive - much more than three points.
+"The difference between winning and losing is massive - much more than three points.
 That's how it should be.
 We want to put it right."